GuiPimenta-Dev/desafio_shape/README.md

 <img src = "utils/gif-frontend2.gif">

-**The front is hosted on netlify, and you can easily acess it on : https://shapechallenge.netlify.app/**
+The front is hosted on Netlify:   https://shapechallenge.netlify.app/

-The api is hosted on heroku and has the following endpoints:
+**The api has the following endpoints:**

 <img src ="utils/available_endpoints.PNG">

-**The base url is https://shapechallenge.herokuapp.com/**
+The api is hosted on Heroku: https://shapechallenge.herokuapp.com/

-**It`s possible to test the available endpoints on https://shapechallenge.herokuapp.com/docs.html:**
+**It`s possible to test the available endpoints in https://shapechallenge.herokuapp.com/docs.html**

 <img src="utils/api_documentation.PNG">